simplex-chat/simplexmq/protocol/agent-protocol.md

 cName = 1*(ALPHA / DIGIT / "_" / "-")

 agentCommand = (userCmd / agentMsg) CRLF
-userCmd = newCmd / joinCmd / acceptCmd / subscribeCmd / sendCmd / acknowledgeCmd / suspendCmd / deleteCmd
+userCmd = newCmd / joinCmd / subscribeCmd / sendCmd / acknowledgeCmd / suspendCmd / deleteCmd
-agentMsg = invitation / confirmation / connected / unsubscribed / message / sent / received / ok / error
+agentMsg = invitation / connected / unsubscribed / message / sent / received / ok / error

 newCmd = %s"NEW" SP <smpServer> [SP %s"NO_ACK"] ; `smpServer` is the same as in out-of-band message, see SMP protocol ; response is `invitation` or `error`

-invitation = %s"INV" SP <queueInfo>
+invitation = %s"INV" SP <queueInfo> ; `queueInfo` is the same as in out-of-band message, see SMP protocol

 connected = %s"CON"